Undergraduate Honors in Mathematics and Statistics

 - A thesis that presents significant work by the student on one or more nontrivial mathematics problems.

 - A project in mathematical or applied statistics that involves an in-depth analysis of a large data set.
-To do an honors thesis involving data analysis, it is usually necessary to have completed 3200-493-494 by the end of the junior year, and to have an ability to work with statistical software such as SAS (as taught in Math 475) or R.
+To do an honors thesis involving data analysis, it is usually necessary to have completed 3200-493-494 by the end of the junior year, and to have an ability to work with statistical software such as SAS, R or Python.

 - A substantial expository paper that follows independent study on an advanced topic under the guidance of a department faculty member.
 Such a report would involve careful presentation of ideas and synthesis of materials from several sources.